Pacific Rim (franchise)

-The Pacific Rim (Spanish: Titanes del Pacífico) is a Mexican-American franchise that consists of Kaiju-monster installments; including two theatrical films: Pacific Rim (2013) and Pacific Rim Uprising (2018), and an animated television series: Pacific Rim: The Black (2021–2022).
+Pacific Rim is a science fiction media franchise that consists of Kaiju-monster installments.
+It includes two theatrical films, Pacific Rim (2013) and Pacific Rim Uprising (2018), and an animated television series, Pacific Rim: The Black (2021–2022).
 The overall plot centers around a future where giant Kaiju monsters arise from an interdimensional portal at the bottom of the Pacific Ocean, and the military response to their attacks.
 Based on an original story written by Travis Beacham, the franchise expands on his original fictional future by exploring humanity's actions for survival.
-This franchise was created by Mexican film director Guillermo del Toro.

 The original film was met with positive critical and financial reception.
 The second film was met with mixed critical reception, though it still made a profit at the box office.
 The franchise expanded with the release of an animated television series which lasted for two seasons, and released exclusively on Netflix.
 The show was well received by critics and its viewers.

-There are plans in development for the franchise to continue.
+The franchise will continue with a prequel television series in development.

 Films

 Pacific Rim (2013)

-In 2013, legions of monstrous creatures from another universe known as Kaiju rise from the seas, when a wormhole to another dimension labeled as "The Breach" which opened at the bottom of the Pacific Ocean.
-As the human race fought their advances, the races of the planet form a resistance and became involved in an all-out war.
-To thwart the monsters' advances mankind built giant robots named Jaegers, equipped with the technology and weaponry to fight back.
+In 2013, legions of monstrous creatures from another universe known as Kaiju rise from the seas, when a wormhole to another dimension labelled as "The Breach" opened at the bottom of the Pacific Ocean.
+As the human race fought their advances, the races of the planet form a resistance and become involved in an all-out war.
+To thwart the monsters' advances, mankind built giant robots named Jaegers, equipped with the technology and weaponry to fight back.
 Controlled by two pilots linked together via a neural connection to the machines, the human forces have attempted to regain control of the planet called the Pan Pacific Defense Corps.
 Under the direction of a Jaeger pilot-turned Lead of the combined military named Marshal Stacker Pentecost, the Earth's civilizations withhold complete extinction.

-In 2020, years after their initial attack, brothers Yancy and Raleigh Beckett co-pilot a Jaeger to defend Anchorage Alaska from the attack of a powerful Kaiju codenamed "Knifehead".
+In 2020, years after their initial attack, brothers Yancy and Raleigh Beckett co-pilot a Jaeger to defend Anchorage, Alaska from the attack of a powerful Kaiju codenamed "Knifehead".
 During the battle the creature kills Yancy, while Raleigh takes sole control of the machine and ultimately defeats the monster.
 Traumatized from the experience and saddened at the passing of his older brother, Raleigh quits the Jaeger program.
 Now in 2025, humanity is on the verge of defeat.
 In one last stand against the Kaiju, the future of the human race rests in the hands of Raleigh, and an untested trainee named Mako Mori, who must work together after being recruited by Pentecost to pilot an older model Jaeger of a bygone era.
-Together, the pair must overcome their differences, in a combined effort close "The Breach" and stop the advances to save the planet.
+Together, the pair must overcome their differences, in a combined effort to close "The Breach" and stop the advances to save the planet.